1. Crypto Fraud Attorney | Client’S Background and Legal Exposure

 The court’s ruling reflected several key conclusions:

-The client’s conduct satisfied the statutory elements of fraud, but incarceration was not mandatory under D.C. sentencing provisions.
+The client’s conduct satisfied the statutory elements of fraud, but incarceration was not mandatory under D.C.
+Sentencing provisions.

 The attorney’s demonstration of “productive rehabilitation” reduced concerns about reoffending.